 December 18 2014 – January 7 2015

 Vestige is an installation and durational performance by Việt Lê, an artist based in California.
-Vestige explores the resonances of H Gallery’s architecture – a 19th century Anglo-Thai edifice that has variously functioned as a church and orphanage in Bangkok’s Christian Quarter – which Lê uses as a catalyst to refract fragments of Southeast Asia’s histories.
+Vestige explores the resonances of H Gallery’s architecture, a 19th century Anglo-Thai edifice that has variously functioned as a church and orphanage in Bangkok’s Christian Quarter.
+Lê uses this backdrop as a catalyst to refract fragments of Southeast Asia’s histories.

 2014 is the 40th anniversary of American military engagements in the region.
 Lê will occupy H Project Space for a period as a form of research and also create a devotional object in a form of a beaded curtain.
 The public are invited to contribute to this meditative process by donating their own beads and string, and to also provide other types of gifts and offerings.
 Throughout the time of the installation the windows and doors of the space are covered with sheets which are hand-painted with collective and personal images from the region’s past.
 These ghostly presences, accompanied by the communal activity of the artist’s interaction with the public summon lives and deaths from Southeast Asia’s troubled histories including the story of a lovelorn youth who committed suicide in the building of H Gallery.